Now it may be possible to delay the onset of type 1 diabetes (Stage 3 T1D)

 • headache

 These are not all of the possible side effects of TZIELD.
-For more information, ask your healthcare provider or pharmacist.
-You may report side effects to the FDA at www.fda.gov/medwatch or 1-800-FDA-1088, or to Provention Bio at 1-844-778-2246.
+Talk to your healthcare provider for more information, and tell them about any side effects you notice.
+You may report side effects to the FDA at www.fda.gov/medwatch or 1-800-FDA-1088.

 Please see Medication Guide and Prescribing Information.
-Talk to your doctor about TZIELD.

 What is TZIELD?

-TZIELD is a prescription medicine used to delay the onset of Stage 3 type 1 diabetes, which is when your body can't make enough insulin on its own and may require insulin injections.
+TZIELD is a prescription medicine used to delay the onset of Stage 3 type 1 diabetes, which is when your body can’t make enough insulin on its own and may require insulin injections.
 TZIELD is for adults and children 8 years of age and older who have Stage 2 type 1 diabetes.
-This means they have tested positive for 2 or more type 1 diabetes-related autoantibodies, have abnormal blood sugar levels, and do not have type 2 diabetes.
+This means that they have tested positive for 2 or more type 1 diabetes-related autoantibodies, have abnormal blood sugar levels, and do not have type 2 diabetes.
 It is not known if TZIELD is safe and effective in children under 8 years of age.